 Or, if they do have the sense, they stupidly return to the house soon after.

-In the 1982 original, a girls’ basketball team (whose players suck on the court, it should be noted), shack up for a night at Trish’s (Michelle Michaels) house, which coincides with the prison escape of serial killer Russ Thorn (Michael Villella).
-It’s surprising he’s able to remain so low-key, given his weapon of choice is likely the loudest.
+In the 1982 original written by Rita Mae Brown and directed by Amy Holden Jones, a girls' basketball team (whose players suck on the court, it should be noted), shack up for a night at the house of Trish (Michelle Michaels, Death Wish 4: The Crackdown) house, which coincides with the prison escape of "mass murderer of five" Russ Thorn (Michael Villella, Wild Orchid).
+It's surprising he's able to remain so low-key, given his weapon of choice is likely the loudest.

-What’s most surprising, however, isn’t that girl power saves the day — well, give or take a few corpses — or that they can’t do it without the help of Valerie (Robin Stille), the classmate they didn’t invite, but that the amount of gore is tame.
-You don’t see the drill get the girls.
-Like “Psycho,” the point of entry is all in your head.
+What's most surprising, however, isn't that girl power saves the day well, give or take a few corpses or that they can't do it without the help of Valerie (Robin Stille, Sorority Babes in the Slimeball Bowl-O-Rama), the classmate they didn't invite.
+No, it's that the amount of gore is pretty tame.
+You don't see the drill get the girls like Alfred Hitchcock's iconic Psycho shower scene, the point of entry is all in your head.